Imprints of tidal interactions on the stellar distribution of satellite galaxies: implications for dark matter deficient galaxies: Modelling the evolution of the break radius

 \cite{penarrubia_tidal_2008} proposed a theoretical framework to estimate $R\sub{P08}$, defined as the radius where the inner, smooth stellar component transitions to the outer profile in which the stellar density exceeds the straightforward extrapolation of the inner distribution.
 This quantity plays the same qualitative role as the break radius investigated in this work, although the precise operational definition, which is not explicitly stated in their work, may differ.
 In their picture, stars inside $R\sub{P08}$ have had enough time to dynamically relax following the most recent pericentric passage, whereas the outer regions are populated mainly by weakly bound stars that are still moving outward and have not yet settled into a new equilibrium configuration.
 Under this assumption, the transition radius is estimated as the distance a particle with velocity $\sigma\sub{0}$ travels after its most recent pericentric passage,

 where $t\sub{peri}$ is the time of the last pericentric passage.
 For $\sigma\sub{0}$, the central line-of-sight stellar velocity dispersion is adopted as suggested in \cite{penarrubia_tidal_2008}.

 \autoref{fig:Rt} compares the break radius obtained from the fiducial simulation (black) with the predictions of the models introduced above.
 Since the underlying definitions of these quantities differ from that of the break radius, they cannot be compared in a strict quantitative sense.
 Nonetheless, \autoref{fig:Rt} allows for a qualitative comparison of their behaviour.
-Although the tidal radius (orange and green) is suggested to correlate with the break radius, their evolutionary tracks differ qualitatively.
-The break radius grows steadily with time, whereas the tidal radius temporarily decreases at pericentre and then increases again during the more quiescent orbital phases that follow.
-Because the tidal radius reflects the instantaneous force balance at a given point along the orbit, it naturally describes the boundary beyond which particles are stripped by the external tidal field.
-The break radius, in contrast, is governed not only by the current tidal field but also by the cumulative dynamical evolution of the stellar system, including tidal heating and internal relaxation.
-The dashed blue line shows that $R\sub{P08}$ predicted by \autoref{eq:req} evolves differently from the break radius.
+Although the global evolution of the tidal radius and of the break radius differ, certain correlations become apparent, particularly during pericentric passages.
+The tidal radius undergoes a sharp decrease at each pericentre and then grows substantially as the satellite travels towards the outskirts of the host, because it is set by the instantaneous balance of forces along the orbit.
+In contrast, the evolution of the break radius is governed by the combined effects of the intense tidal interaction at pericentre and the subsequent internal relaxation.
+At every pericentric passage, the break radius shows an immediate decline, mirroring the behaviour of the tidal radius, but the magnitude of this decrease is more modest.
+After pericentre, the energy injected by the strong tidal encounter causes the break radius to expand quickly, followed by a stage during which it remains roughly constant until the next pericentric approach.
+The dashed blue line shows that $R\sub{P08}$ predicted by \autoref{eq:req} evolves differently from the break radius\footnote{It should be emphasized that the satellite model adopted by \citet{penarrubia_tidal_2008} (a King stellar spheroid embedded within an NFW halo) differs substantially from those considered here.
+In their case, the satellite experiences a gradual reduction in both the half-light radius and the break radius after each orbit, which is the opposite behaviour to our results.}.
 As implied by \autoref{eq:req}, $R\sub{P08}$ drops to zero at every pericentre and then increases monotonically until the next pericentric passage.
-Hence, we conclude that no model in the existing literature reproduces the evolutionary behaviour of the break radius.
+Note that $R\sub{P08}$ accurately reproduces the break radius immediately after pericentric passages, reinforcing our interpretation that the evolution of the break radius is governed by the internal dynamical relaxation of the satellite galaxy.
+Based on this analysis, we conclude that no model in the literature captures the evolution of the break radius throughout the entire orbital phase.